 Or, the other approach, aim the ‘content fire hose’ at you and overwhelm you with all that is necessary to succeed so you just have to hire that ‘guru’ to help you.
 And I have seen it work.
 It does – I admit it.
 In a room with over 1,000 people in it, I watched about 10% of the room flock to the back table like little lemmings, credit card in hand.
 I have also been one of those lemmings…

 They bought the Kool-Aid.
 But then what?

 Tribe members stick with you.
 They are loyal and they turn into raving fans that refer you like crazy.
-They buy the ‘big’ programs, and not just once.
-They are repeat purchasers that keep coming back, and they bring friends.
-They are the long term ‘meat and potatoes’ to your business.
+They buy the ‘big’ programs, and not just once, because they become repeat purchasers that keep coming back, and they bring friends.
+These customers are the long-term ‘meat and potatoes’ to your business.
 Just like anything worthwhile, they take time to cultivate.
 They take attention and care and they are worth every moment.